Skip to content

 The award winners across those categories were:

-• Innovation Award: The innovation award is the most coveted of them all.
+• Cognizant Innovation Award: The innovation award is the most coveted of them all.
 It recognises the team who has shown the best overall demonstration of robotics, automation and teamwork.
 Mid North Christian College (for the second time in four years)

 Innovation award (overall) Mid North Christian College